mcxiv/10cord/README.md

 - `:attach:<path>:<content>` to send an attachment.
 - `:cr` to refresh the screen
 - `:help` to display the help message
+- `:list` to list all guilds and channels

 ## Demo
 ![demo example](docs/demo.gif "Demo example")